catshout/casisp-runtime/doc/processor.zipFileDataFormat.md

-# Processor ZipFileDataFormat
+# Processor zip/unzip
-The zipFileDataFormat Processor provides a component to zip or unzip the message content.
+The zip/unzip Processor provides a component to zip or unzip the message content.

 ## Configuration example
 ````json